ewamal/product-reviews-project/README.md

 This project is aimed at building an NLP-powered platform for analyzing customer reviews, categorizing products, and generating blog-style summaries.
 Using existing pre-trained language models, the system performs sentiment analysis, product clustering, and generates informative summaries

+#### Deployment

+The backend is deployed on AWS and handles the blog post generation based on the product category.
+Accessible [here](https://dzym1rm5tj.execute-api.eu-north-1.amazonaws.com/staging).

+The frontend is a React-based web app deployed on Netlify.
+Accessible [here](https://storied-twilight-5e4414.netlify.app/)

 #### Project Organization

 ---